 The number of sharks we kill annually far exceeds what many populations need to recover.
 As a result, many species face extinction if the trend continues.
 The Marine Policy Volume 40 publication estimates that between 63 to 273 million sharks are killed every year.

 Between the years 1958 to 2018, there were a total of 439 fatal shark attacks, which means on average sharks kill 7.3 people each year.
 The disproportion of humans killing sharks and sharks killing humans can be illustrated by a simple data.
 If sharks killed the same amount of people as we kill sharks it would mean that sharks kill 500 to 600 million people every single year.
 In other words, sharks would kill nearly the entire population of Europe in a single year.

 Humans and livestock account for 96 percent of mammal biomass on planet Earth.
 Images on Discovery Channel leads us to believe that there is thriving wildlife out there.
 How does that compare to reality, when it comes to the landmass of humans, the species we raise for food, or keep as companions and the wildlife?

 – 60% of primate species are threatened with extinction

 – The extinction rate of plants and animals is 1000 to 10,000 times higher than before humans came along

-One of the countless examples to illustrate how humans directly effect the decline of number in species are the American Bison.
-An estimated 30 to 60 million bison lived in North America in the 1500’s .
+One of the countless examples to illustrate how humans directly affect the decline of the number in species is the American Bison.
+An estimated 30 to 60 million bison lived in North America in the 1500s.
 During the next centuries mass killings, cattle diseases, loss of natural habitat caused their numbers to plummet.
 There were around 325 wild bison left in the United States, including 25 in Yellowstone in the year of 1884.